davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing;  modernized system provided usability and workflow enhancements over legacy system
 + Established architecture, design and initial working version of Visa management system for Department of State using Java, J2EE, Swing, Oracle and Weblogic
-+ Successfully migrated technical infrastructure from Weblogic to JBoss; Standards-compliance and open-source software saved USMS significant cost in both licensing and maintenance
-+ Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp;  Allow trainers to easily author and maintain content while users could train on live version of application
 + Conducted usability tests with cross-functional users group and revised system based on user feedback;  significantly contributed to the success of the application which gave the team confidence that the product would be highly usable
 + Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment; allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff
-+ Created prototype of mobile interface to USMS criminal search system by reusing EJB-based business logic; standards-compliance and distributed design allowed for very fast prototyping, reducing costs

 ### Publicis Dialog (f/k/a Novo/Ironlight)(San Francisco, CA) _2/1998 - 2/2002_